-Co-founder of William Morris/Endeavor Entertainment, Ari Emanuel is a Hollywood legend who inspired the Ari Gold character on “Entourage.”
-He’s also an ADHD adult with dyslexia who struggled to read as a child.
+Co-CEO of William Morris Endeavor, Ari Emanuel is a Hollywood legend who inspired the Ari Gold character on “Entourage.”
+He’s also an adult with ADHD and dyslexia who struggled to read as a child.

 My father, a pediatrician, diagnosed me with ADHD and dyslexia.
 That began a process in which my mother took me to different reading teachers, and, through force of will, got me to read.
 There were also horse pills of Ritalin.

 In high school, I was in the “special ed” program.
 The teachers said that I wasn’t going to college.
 My mother didn’t listen to them.
 We continued to see the reading teachers.
 I hated her for it then, but I love her for it now.

 In my house, you had to do well in school, and my parents didn’t treat me any different from my brothers.
 I had to read the newspapers and fight for my opinions about politics at the dinner table.

 As head of Endeavor, I have to be creative.
 My dyslexia helps me: I don’t think the way other people do.
 To stay focused, I get up at 4 a.m. and work out like a madman.
 It works.
 I don’t take Ritalin any more.

 From the New York University Child Study Center’s Adam Jeffrey Katz Memorial Lecture on May 13, 2009.